jialehuo/ceilometer-ecs/README.rst

 This package provides files used by OpenStack Ceilometer to monitor the usage meters of ECS stances.
-With this package installed and configured, the Ceilometer Central Agent will poll remote ECS instances via REST API, and store the results as meters with the name 'ecs.meter'.
+With this package installed and configured, the Ceilometer Central Agent will poll remote ECS instances via REST API, and store the results as meters with the name 'ecs.*'.

 * Free software: Apache license